oracle-livelabs/cloud-database-services/exadata-features/hcc/hcc.md

 ## Task 2: Create Compressed Tables

-Step 1: Exadata Hybrid Columnar Compression achieves its highest levels of compression with data that is direct-path inserted.
+1: Exadata Hybrid Columnar Compression achieves its highest levels of compression with data that is direct-path inserted.
 Execute the following `ALTER SESSION` commands to ensure the use of direct-path inserts in the practice.
 ```text
 <copy>
 alter session force parallel query;